ken-tune/cloud-watch-for-marklogic/README.md

 ### System Metrics

 This package monitors MarkLogic metrics only.
 For infrastructure metrics such as memory usage consider using http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html or other web resources.

+### Other

+Port 8006 is chosen for the demo application as the MarkLogic CloudFormation templates allow port forwarding of ports 8000 - 8010 from Elastic Load Balancer to MarkLogic cluster hosts.
+For ease, the sample application port is therefore placed within this range.